DASFAA2023-Sub399/ETRec/README.md

 *Note*: this library is being updated continuously.

-The library is built upon PyTorch and RecBole for reproducing recommendation algorithms based on Transformers and exploring their effectiveness and efficiency.
+The library is built upon PyTorch and RecBole for reproducing recommendation algorithms based on Transformers and then exploring their effectiveness and efficiency.

 ## Requirements